Office Online

 Using the Add-In with Office Online (Web-based versions of Excel, Word, and PowerPoint)

-The add-in works with desktop versions of Office (Office for Windows and Office for Mac) and it also works with Office Online.
+The add-in works with desktop versions of Office (Office for Windows and Office for Mac) and it also works with Office Online (but with some limitations).
 If you don’t have access to Office 365 or the required desktop versions of Excel, Word or PowerPoint you can still utilize our add-in using Office Online which can be accessed through Microsoft OneDrive (including free versions of OneDrive, as well as, OneDrive for Business).
 It only requires a Microsoft account (either personal, business, or student accounts).
 This page describes how to use the add-in with Excel Online, Word Online, and PowerPoint Online.

 You can use Office Online (and the add-in) on any modern browser (Chrome, Safari, Firefox, Edge, IE, etc.)